-There're different types and differ according to processing power and price.
-For instance, if a laptop has an Intel Celeron, i3, or i5 processor, it has low to mid-range processing power, but cheaper.
+There’re different types and differ according to processing power and price.
+For instance, if a laptop has an Intel Celeron, i3, or i5 processor, it has low to mid-range processing power but is cheaper.

 The two main brands are Intel and AMD.
 Intel processors range from entry-level Celeron, Pentium, Atom, to mid-range core i-series (i3 and i5) and the top-range core i-series: i7 and i9.

 AMD processors range from entry-level E-series, and mid-range A-series.
 Then they have high-performance processors from the FX to the Ryzen RX series.

 So, you would have to make a choice: get a budget laptop with low processing power, mid-range, or a top-range laptop that’s more expensive but with high processing power.

 The screen size is measured in inches, ranging from the small 13-inch to a large 17.3 inch.
 The smaller screen laptops are more portable, lightweight, and consume less power, whereas large screen laptops are better for viewing work documents, watching videos, or viewing media files, and best of all gaming, at the cost of it being heavier and consuming more power.